 Staff, students and external governors sit on the Governing Council and there is also a Student Liaison Committee between UDSU and the University, where ethical investments can be discussed.

-Quarterly meetings of the carbon management plan team have been held since 2007.
-The team includes staff from the across the institution and representatives from the Students' Union.
+Quarterly meetings of the carbon management plan team have been held from 2007 until 2016.
+The team has now largely been integrated into the Environmental Steering Group (ESG).

-Work has now begun on an updated CMP, which will be overseen by the Environmental Steering Group, chaired by Deputy Vice-Chancellor Professor Philip Plowden.
+Work has now begun on an updated CMP, which will be overseen by the ESG chaired by Deputy Vice-Chancellor Professor Philip Plowden.